SAP-archive/dbr-tool/USER_GUIDE.md

-# Document Service Backup Tool
+# Document Service Backup Restore Tool

 Document service backup and restore tool, simply `dbr`, allows to backup data from Document service and restore data to Document service.
 The backup operation reads documents from Document service and